South Korea, Japan, US set up three-way security hotline

 Nuclear envoys from the three countries met in Jakarta on Monday for two days of talks to discuss heightened tensions stemming from North Korea’s nuclear programme and closer military cooperation between Pyongyang and Moscow.

-The meeting comes amid a new accusation by the United States that the North recently provided Russia with a large shipment of weapons, which it said was an indication of an expanded military relationship between the two countries.
+The meeting comes amid a new accusation by the United States that North Korea recently provided Russia with a large shipment of weapons, which it said was an indication of an expanded military relationship between the two countries.